-Online and Military Base Undergraduate Program
+Online Undergraduate Program

 Chaminade University offers evening, weekend, and online programs for members of the armed forces, their families, and other working adults that wish to pursue degrees or take courses of interest.
 Accelerated courses are offered in four terms beginning January, April, July and October.
 Each term is 10 weeks long, with a large selection of online classes available.